 executive summary: in a nutshell

-The point of this article to make you aware of the need to change things on your website in order to increase traffic and make your site more effective.
+The point of this article is to make you aware of the need to change things on your website in order to increase website traffic and make your site more effective.

 In 10 words or less: measure and evaluate, in order to make effective changes.